adaptris/interlok-docs-legacy/pages/developer/developer-ui-db.md

 #
 # "adapter": depending on the widget type, either "adapter_entity"."id" or "adapter_entity"."url"|"adapter_entity"."jmx_uid" e.g. "service:jmx:jmxmp://localhost:5555|my-super-adapter"
 # "type": e.g. "details", "message-counts-chart", "platform-memory-heap-chart", etc.
+# "component_name": for adapter widgets then the Adapter UID is used e.g. "my-super-adapter", for channel widgets then it should be the channel uid e.g. "WebServer" and for workflow widgets, it would be the workflow uid @ the channel uid, e.g. "DefaultURL@WebServer"
+# "position_x": imagine 12 columns, so x should be 00 to 09 (09 only for widgets with width 3)
+# "position_y": starts at 00, 2nd row would be 04 (if widgets above had height 4)
+# "height"/"width": most widgets are 4&4 by default
 #
 Table "widget_setting" {
   "id" int PK